Some people think on-page SEO is just throwing your keywords on the page.

 20. Have you added synonyms (LSI keywords) of your primary keyword into the copy?

 Google’s Hummingbird algorithm is designed to rank pages based on themes, not just keywords.
-While it’s important to structure your page around your primary keyword, you also need to interweave other relevant synonyms and topics around it.
+While it’s important to structure your page around your primary keyword, you also need to interweave other relevant synonyms and topics around it to achieve optimal on-page SEO.

 If you examine my “backlinks” guide, you’ll see this in action.
 Every single section on that page was deliberate.